nevrome/mobest/docs/basic.md

 ### Generating the the spatial prediction grid

 mobest's similarity search is typically run for a regular grid of spatial positions in the area of interest.
-It provides a function (`mobest::create_prediction_grid()`) to create such a grid, given a specification of the desired area.
-This area is typically (based on how we imagine mobest to be used) the land area in a certain part of planet Earth.
+It provides a function, `mobest::create_prediction_grid()`, to create such a grid, given a specification of the desired area.
+This area is typically the land area in a certain part of planet Earth.

 #### Defining the research area

 In a first step we therefore have to define the research area for our analysis as a polygon in space.
-One way of doing this is to provide a list of latitude and longitude coordinates (extracted e.g. from Google Maps).
+One way of doing so is to provide a list of latitude and longitude coordinates (extracted e.g. from [Google Maps](https://support.google.com/maps/answer/18539)).
 The following code defines a simple research area covering large parts of Western Eurasia.

 ```r
 research_area_4326 <- sf::st_polygon(